eheinerwcc/tlr/readme.md

  </setting>
 ````

-> Also, note that this may be the last time Bellevue College provides any updates as our code base has moved away from the original collaborative distribution.
-You should consider and plan how your institution will maintain and update TLR for itself going forward.
+## TLR vocabulary

+- "Part-time timesheet" vs "full-time timesheet"
+	- Code-wise in TLR there are two different timesheets.
+The part-time timesheet is provided to hourly employees.
+The full-time timesheet is provided to all others.
+Obviously this nomenclature does not necessarily match 1:1 with the employee type as hourly employees can work full-time hours and classified employees can be part-time.
+	- Data-wise the timesheet type for an employee is chosen based on the LeaveAccrualCode in ODS.
+If "Y" the employee receives the "full-time" timesheet.
+If "N" the employee receives the "part-time" timesheet.
+- "Time" and "Leave" file exports
+	- Payroll users see two file export options - time and leave.
+		- Time - Traditionally, the time export option was called that because it generated a file for hourly positive time reported only.
+However, with the v1.4 changes to allow hourly leave, this option now generates two files - one for hourly time reported and one for hourly leave reported.
+The naming has been kept for consistency purposes.
+		- Leave - This file export option generates a file for non-hourly ("full-time timesheet") leave reported.
+This remains the same in v1.4.

-## Setting up the project for development
+## Setting up the TLR project for development

+This info is only pertinent if you wish to set up a local version of the project for development.
+Otherwise, check the releases section for a downloadable, compiled version of the most recent release.

 #### Requirements ####

 - .NET 3.5 framework
 - Visual Studio 2012

 Note: In the interest of keeping this version as similar framework-wise to the previous version to limit variables for folks, this version is still using .NET 3.5, though it can easily be upgraded to .NET 4.6 or 4.7.
-It is currently a Visual Studio 2012.
+It is currently a Visual Studio 2012 project, though it works fine in, or can be easily upgraded to, VS 2015 or 2017.

 #### Clone project